slowernews/wisdom-tldr/README.md

 > *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 > *'Productivity is different from workflow engineering.'*

+> *'Be productive, not cheap.
+Stop dicking around trying to figure stuff out that someone else already knows.'*

 ===
 ###On decision making